ProfJigsaw/StackOverflow-lite/README.md

 > npm start

 This runs the following script on the background processes;

 ```
 nodemon app.js --exec babel-node --presets babel-preset-es2015
 ```

+This command starts the dev server on port 8080.

 ## Running the tests